menicgiulia/CPIExtract/README.md

 # C-PIE (Compound-Protein Interaction Extract)
 ## A software package to collect and harmonize small molecule and protein interactions
-### Authors: Andrea Piras, Shi Chenghao, Michael Sebek, Giulia Menichetti
+### Authors: Andrea Piras, Shi Chenghao, Michael Sebek, Giulia Menichetti (giulia.menichetti@channing.harvard.edu)
 # Package Description
 C-PIE is a tool to extract, filter and harmonize Compound-Protein Interaction (CPI) data from 9 databases, providing the output in tabular format (csv).\
 The package provides two separate pipelines: